This tutorial explains how to watch Netflix Instantly on your HDTV by connecting your computer to your TV.

 Try the cheapest HDMI cable first.
 If it doesn’t work, return it.
 In the digital world there’s usually no difference in picture/sound quality between the low cost generic and the expensive cable brand.

-The HDMI port and cable are shown here:
+The computer HDMI port and cable are shown here:

 Insert the HDMI cable fully into the computer’s HDMI port.